smbape/node-emgucv-autoit-generator/README.md

 # Emgucv autoit udf

 Do you want to use [OpenCV](https://opencv.org/) v4+ in [AutoIt v3](https://www.autoitscript.com/) ?
-This udf might be for you.
+If yes, then this udf might be for you.

 # Usage of the UDF

-Download [libemgucv-windesktop-4.5.2.4673.zip](https://github.com/emgucv/emgucv/releases/download/4.5.2/libemgucv-windesktop-4.5.2.4673.zip) and extract it a folder
+Download [libemgucv-windesktop-4.5.2.4673.zip](https://github.com/emgucv/emgucv/releases/download/4.5.2/libemgucv-windesktop-4.5.2.4673.zip) and extract it into a folder.
-Download the emgucv-autoit-bindings folder
+Download the emgucv-autoit-bindings folder of this repository.

-Then in you autoit file
+Then in your autoit file

 ```autoit
 #include "emgucv-autoit-bindings\cve_extra.au3"